 After checking the ingredients you have at home, you may already have some favourite recipes you’d like to make for the coming week.
 Check how many meals you can prepare using these ingredients, write a list of additional items you need to buy and remember to balance your diet looking at the EatWell Guide.
 Even in tough times, you can’t just live on cake!

-I’ve prepared for you a simple template where you can write down the recipes you are planning to do day by day for the whole week.
+I’ve prepared for you a simple template for meal planning, where you can write down the recipes you are planning to do day by day for the whole week.
 HERE

 If you are not used to cooking check out some of our recipes and use a Pinterest board to collect new ideas.

 The quantity of food you need to buy will vary significantly depending on how many people you are living with, but keep an eye on portion sizes.
 Read the suggested portion on labels such as cereals, rice and pasta, for example: the recommended portion for breakfast cereal is 30g.
 Check it on a scale and you’ll see that it is much smaller than the full-to-the-brim bowl printed on the front of the packaging.